 Women are significantly underrepresented in computing, including within the ANU School of Computing, at all levels.
 This limits our diversity of new ideas, innovative approaches and ground-breaking results.
-The aim of the PWP is to address this underrepresentation by attracting more female staff and students to the School, by offering incentives that both support the career and personal goals of women in the field, and the Strategic Intent of the School (which is aligned to the College of Engineering and Computer Science and the University).
+The aim of the PWP is to address this underrepresentation by attracting more female staff and students to the School, by offering incentives that both support the career and personal goals of women in the field, and the Strategic Intent of the School (which is aligned to the College and the University).
 In addition to financial support for education and research the scheme aims to provide recognition of merit that forms part of the future track record of successful candidates, setting them on the path to success.

 - Increase the number of female higher degree by research (HDR) student completing Master of Philosophy (MPhil) and Doctor of Philosophy (PhD) degrees.